TamaMcGlinn/adabots_editor/README.md

 abe yourprogram.adb
 ```

-Press space twice to open the top menu.
+Press Cntrl+m to open the top menu, which gives access to all of ABE's functionality.
 Keybindings:

 ```
 Cntrl+b   Compile file